devOpifex/leprechaun/docs/README.md

 remotes::install_github("devOpifex/leprechaun")
 ```

-### How it works
+## How it works

 From the root of a package, scaffold a leprechaun application.
 This generates basic code for a shiny application within the
 package.

-Then, if more features are needed, you can use the `use_*` family
+Then, if more features are needed, you can call the `use_*` family
 of functions to selectively add them to your project. e.g.:
 to add utility JavaScript functions to hide or show elements
 in the DOM.
-Also, you can use the "plugins," functions that ease and
-improve the integration of shiny with other packages, e.g.: to
-make use of sass to style the application.

-### The elephant in the room
+## The elephant in the room

 Leprechaun is indeed very similar to
 [golem](https://golemverse.org/) but it differs in some ways.
+Namely it generates code and does not make itself a dependency
+of the application you build; the are _leaner_ and
-Namely, it aims at producing lean apps, hence the name "leprechaun".
+_smaller_, hence the name "leprechaun."

 Golem is a great package, which, like probably most of you,
 I have used to build dozens of apps.
 However,